 Which posts are customers engaging with the most?
 Which channels are they using to share this information?

 Make use of analytics tools to analyze the patterns of your website visitors.
 This practice will help inform future decisions about changes you make to your website.

-If you’re starting from scratch, here are a few tips as outlined by influencer Neil Patel on creating an appealing content page.
+If you’re starting from scratch, here are a few tips outlined by influencer Neil Patel on creating an appealing content page.

 - Make the first impression positive

 - Use a mix of both video and text content

 - Make sure your content satisfies the user’s needs and